 3. Using a VPN or Ad Blocker

-Generally surveys are composed of four categories of questions i.e. classification, qualification, opinion and security.
+Generally, surveys consist of four categories of questions: classification, qualification, opinion, and security.

-If you understand the purpose of these questions, you can do a few things to improve your chances of passing them.
+Understanding the purpose of these questions can help you improve your chances of successfully completing them.

 1. Classification Questions

-For this section, the ideal guy for the market research companies is the average family guy that
+The ideal respondent for market research companies is often viewed as the average family person with:

 2. Qualification Questions

-Question 1 – Do you or any member of your household or any of your friends work for any of the following types of company?
+- Do you or any member of your household or friends work for specific types of companies?

 3. Opinion Questions